austinsamsel/upstate/source/blog/2015-07-30-how-to-maintain-your-wordpress-website.html.markdown

 Making updates shouldn't be stressful and it shouldn't take too long.
 However, it is something to turn into a routine habit.
 If you've been taking regular backups then you can live that stress-free life.

 <img src="../images/blog/2015-07-30-how-to-maintain-your-wordpress-site/beyonce.jpg" alt="">

+If you have questions or if you've run into an issue, feel free to comment below!